mvolkmann/blog/src/swift/Concurrency.md

 Some `Sequence` methods such as `dropFirst` are not supported by `AsyncSequence`.

-The work of retrieving values from an `AsyncSequence` does not begin until it is use in a `for try await` loop.
+The work of retrieving values from an `AsyncSequence` does not begin until it is used in a `for await` or `for try await` loop.
-Chaining methods like `map`, `filter`, and `reduce` only configure the processing that will occur when code actually begins asking for values.
+Chaining methods like `map`, `filter`, and `reduce` only configure the processing that will occur when code begins asking for values.

-An `AsyncSequence` is always executed only one time and the results are cached (even if it is a very long sequence?).
+An `AsyncSequence` is always executed only one time and the results are cached.
+TODO: Does it cache all the values even if it is a very long sequence?
 If an `AsyncSequence` is iterated over again, the cached results are returned.

 It is not possible to ask an `AsyncSequence` for its count.